Paint cure times and OEM Coatings

 Production time is a pain point we encounter with manufacturers and product finishers as diverse as the OEM market itself.
 How can we produce equipment quicker, so we can pack it, ship it and sell it more quickly?

-Well, paint cure times play a big part in manufacturing speeds.
+Well, industrial paint cure times play a big part in manufacturing speeds.
 So whether you’re using a water- or solvent-based OEM coating, it’s important for manufacturers to choose one with cure times designed to meet their needs.

 Paint cure times and cost savings for alkyds, urethanes and epoxies